Skip to main content

 1. Create

-• action — The action type (e.g., placeOrder, updateLeverage, placeTriggerOrder)
+• action — The action type (e.g., placeOrder, updateLeverage, placeTriggerOrder, cancelOrder, modifyOrder)

 2. Sign

 Sign each typedData payload.
-Who signs depends on the signing mode:
+Who signs depends on the action category:

-Send the actions[] array to the submit endpoint (POST /order or POST /authorization).
+Send the actions[] array to the execute endpoint (POST /executeAction).
 Each element is an object containing the action type, the original typedData, and the signature.

 // Each signed action has this shape: